 Please Give me Space

 In the early months of lockdown, it became clear that for some people with different disabilities and conditions, including those with sight loss, maintaining social distancing was incredibly challenging.
 For many, it was causing significantly increased levels of stress and anxiety.
-So, following consultation, the Please Give Me Space (PGMS) tool was developed by RNIB and the Hidden Disabilities Sunflower Scheme, with support from the Cabinet Office.
+Following consultation, the Please Give Me Space (PGMS) tool was developed by RNIB and the Hidden Disabilities Sunflower Scheme, with support from the Cabinet Office.
 It was created as an option to be used by anyone who may have a hidden disability or anyone who feels that they may need support with social distancing when out shopping, walking or socialising.
 It was designed to act as a reminder the public to be mindful and give space to help keep each other safe.

 The PGMS symbol of a person in-between two double-headed arrows on a yellow circle background has been adapted to be used in a range of formats, allowing the wearer to pick the item best suited to their needs.
 The words ‘Please give me space’ are also often seen in conjunction with the sign.
 The PGMS symbol has been adopted by the Cabinet Office and is available as a card to print or mobile phone badge as a free download from the government website.
 But for anyone that wants to wear a PGMS item, the Hidden Disabilities Sunflower Scheme (makers of the Sunflower lanyard) have now launched a product range of accessories with the symbol incorporated in the design.
 The wearer can decide what item within the range, best works for them.
 For more information and to order click here.